Duality-Workshop/DWRenderer/README.md

 ### Description

-Little 3D engine handmade as a student
+Little 3D engine handmade as a student project.

 Techs used :
 * C++14